bacontime/games-mirror/rules/rpg-honey.md

 ---
-title: Lasers and Feelings
+title: Honey Heist
 parent: Micro RPGs
 has_children: true
 ---

-# Lasers & Feelings
+# Honey Heist

 You are the crew of the interstellar scout ship **RAPTOR**.
 Your mission is to explore uncharted regions of space, deal with aliens both friendly and deadly, and defend the Consortium